 Two photographers, also with their lips sealed, take pictures of the king and the cake.
 They bow to him (the symbol of President’s vanity).

-Igor Vinyavsky (editor in chief of the opposition newspaper “Vzglyad”, arrested in January in connection with his active citizenship, especially for explaining the pacification by the police of the protests in Zhanaozen in April and released under the amnesty as a result of the activities of the European Parliament) and Lyudmyla Kozlovska (The Open Dialog Foundation) will encourage pedestrians to release the victims with scissors.
+Igor Vinyavsky (editor in chief of the opposition newspaper “Vzglyad”, arrested in January in connection with his active citizenship, especially for explaining the pacification by the police of the protests in Zhanaozen in April and released under the amnesty as a result of the activities of the European Parliament) and Lyudmyla Kozlovska (The Open Dialogue Foundation) will encourage pedestrians to release the victims with scissors.
 Finally, the binding cords are cut.

 The message: Thanks to human solidarity of the European community, including the Poles, it is possible to support the civil society in Kazakhstan.